zidan4/AVL-Tree-in-Python-Self-Balancing-Binary-Search-Tree-/README.md

 ✅ Maintains O(log n) time complexity for search, insert, and delete.

-✅ Height-balanced for optimized performance
+✅ Height-balanced for optimized performance.